 The world-famous catastrophe began with a seemingly innocuous late-night safety test.
-After it went awry and reactive human error compounded the problem, Reactor No. 4 became unmanageable.
-The core exploded, graphite was exposed to the open air, and thousands of radioactive particles escaped in plumes through the blown-out roof.
+After the test went awry and human error compounded the problem, Reactor No. 4 became unmanageable.
+The core exploded, graphite was exposed to the open air, and thousands of radioactive particles escaped in plumes through the facility’s blown-out roof.

 The two plant workers who died that night arguably suffered the least out of all those who died in the days and years after from radiation poisoning.

-Indeed, of the 134 servicemen who were involved in clean-up around Pripyat were hospitalized in the following days.
-Thirty-one people died as a direct result of the accident including two workers and then an additional 29 firemen died as a result of acute radiation syndrome (ARS) in the following weeks.
+Indeed, 134 of the servicemen who were involved in clean-up around Pripyat were hospitalized in the following days.
+Thirty-one people died as a direct result of the accident, including two workers, and an additional 29 firemen died as a result of acute radiation syndrome (ARS) in the following weeks.
 Fourteen more died of radiation-induced cancer within the next 10 years.

 Anatoly Dyatlov Delegates At Chernobyl